ewqiraT/ewqiraT/README.md

 ewqiraT/ewqiraT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+I have experinces about Python.
+I've been learning for 2 years.
+I know python basics and Standart Library.
+I know Numpy, Pandas, Mathplotlib.